-- The function is applicable when the capacities of the input connectors are the same - After the function is enabled, the switching of the connector capacity and connector type are not supported.
+- The backup relation can only be established if the input connectors have identical capacities. - Once the function is enabled, the switching of the connector capacity and connector type are not supported.

-- Step 1 Set the Input Source Backup switch to ... - Step 2 Select or deselect Primary Source Preferred. - Step 3 Click Add. - Step 4 Select a primary source and a backup source respectively from two drop-down lists to establish a hot backup pair.
+- Step 1 Set the Input Source Backup switch to ... - Step 2 Select or deselect Primary Source Preferred. - Step 3 Click + - Step 4 Select a primary source and a backup source respectively from two drop-down lists to establish a hot backup pair.

-The green color indicates the source is accessed normally and ready for use.
+The green dot • indicates the source is accessed normally and ready for use.

-To delete a hot backup pair, click next to the pair.
-To delete all hot backup pairs, click Delete All
+- To delete a hot backup pair, click next to the pair and click Delete. - To delete all hot backup pairs, click 🚊.